Register of Tradeswomen

 2.3.
 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.
 When we use the words “writing” or “written” in these terms, this includes emails.

-3. THE REGISTER OF TRADESWOMEN’S CONTRACT WITH YOU
+3. THE CONTRACT BETWEEN YOU AND YOUR TRADESWOMAN

 3.1.
 How the Register of Tradeswomen will accept your order.
-Acceptance of your order will take place when we tell you that we are able to provide you with the services, when the tradeswoman can provide you with the work you require, and once you accept the estimate of fees or quoted fees and our terms, at which point a contract will come into existence.
+Acceptance of your order will take place when we tell you that we are able to connect you with a tradeswoman in your area, when the tradeswoman can provide you with the work you require, and once you accept the estimate of fees or quoted fees and our terms, at which point a contract between you and the tradeswoman will come into existence.

 4. YOUR RIGHTS TO MAKE CHANGES